 Viticulture has been the heart of North Macedonia since Roman times; thanks to an abundance of sunshine as well as Mediterranean and continental breezes, wine grapes thrive in the rich rocky soil.
 The country’s wine region centres around the Vardar River which bisects the country north to south.

 On this 8-day private tour, explore this stunning area of snow-capped mountains, picturesque lakes and sleepy villages and enjoy wine tasting almost every day.
-Visits include the prolific Tikves region and Popova Kula Winery, where it’s possible to taste wines produced from many typical Macedonian grape varieties such as Stanushina, Temjanika, Zilavka, Prokupec and Vranec.
+Visits include the prolific Tikves region and Popova Kula Winery, where it’s possible to taste wines produced from many typical North Macedonian grape varieties such as Stanushina, Temjanika, Zilavka, Prokupec and Vranec.

-After breakfast, visit ancient city of Stobi.
-The ancient city of Stobi lies at the confluence of the Crna and Vardar Rivers, and was an important urban, military, administrative, trade, and religious centre of the Roman and early Byzantine empires.
-The main site contains 26 exposed buildings, including a theatre, synagogue, palaces, houses, basilicas and baths.
-Depart for Popova Kula Winery for a wine tasting and lunch.
-Located on the south slopes of Veliko Brdo, (the Grand Hill) west of the town Demir Kapija, Popova Kula Winery is certainly one of the success stories of Macedonian viticulture and here it is sometimes possible to taste wine varieties such as Temjanika, Chardonnay, Sauvignon Blanc, Zilavka, Stanushina and Vranac from the fermentation tanks.
-(B,D,)
+After breakfast, visit the archaeological site of Stobi.
+The ancient city of Stobi lies at the confluence of the Crna and Vardar Rivers and was an important urban, military, administrative, trade, and religious centre of the Roman and early Byzantine empires.
+The main site contains 26 exposed buildings including; a theatre, synagogue, palaces, houses, basilicas and baths.
+Enjoy lunch and wine tasting at Stobi Winery before returning to Popova Kula for a free afternoon where you may like to go walking in the surrounding hills.
+(B,L)

 Free day before transfer to Skopje Airport for flight back to the UK.
 (B)